-We provide places for those young people from Key Stage 1 to Key Stage 4 who have been permanently excluded from school, or who are on intervention programmes because of their behaviour.
+We provide places for those young people who have been permanently excluded from school, or who are on intervention programmes because of their behaviour.

 Restormel AP Academy Deed of Variation – 24 November 2016

 Lianne Ward has been a teacher for 18 years after completing her education degree in Cardiff.
 She then spent 13 years employed as a Year 6 teacher in a local Primary school.
 In 2002, Lianne travelled the world for 2 years which also gave her the opportunity to work as a teacher in Peru and Thailand.
-In 2011, she was appointed lead teacher of an area based Nurture Group as part of Restormel AP Academy before taking on the post of Vice Principal and SENDCo.
+In 2011, she was appointed lead teacher of an area based Nurture Group as part of Restormel AP Academy before taking on the post of Vice Principal and SENDCo, and was appointed as Principal in 2017.
 Lianne is passionate about providing positive educational experiences for our vulnerable pupils.
 In her spare time she enjoys being active, sewing and spending time with her family.

 Gemma Phillips, Family Support Manager